CMPUT301F22T15-Project-Team/Foodverse/README.md

 # Features
 ## Ingredients
 The user can add a list of ingredients.
-Each ingredient has a brief description, a best before date, a location, an amount, a unit, and a category.
+Each ingredient has a brief description, a cost, a unit of storage, a a best before date, a location, an amount, and a category.
 The user can add ingredients to the list, edit them, and delete them.

 ## Recipes
 The user can compile together their ingredients to create recipes.
 These recipes have a title,